Jieyab89/OSINT-Cheat-sheet/README.md

 # Tips & Trick Safe Guide Using Resources

 Please take a notes.
-Due to the large number of supply chain attacks, refer to OWASP TOP 10 2025.
+Due to the large number of supply chain attacks, refer to OWASP TOP 10 2025  also the TA campaign like fake captcha, injected script, obfuscate script and other.
 My advice is to use a sandbox machine that does not contain your personal data and office.
 With the rise of malware stealers, crypto miners, and other threats, to reduce this risk, you can use fake accounts on social media, email, phone numbers, and your sandbox machine, as well as turn on your AV (Anti Virus) and firewall.
+For malicious activiy also untracked resouces Jieyab will remove it

 Tips:

 - Beware fake captcha, many site have fake captcha to run malicious script.
-If you found weird captcha just leave it
+If you found weird captcha just leave it and report in issue or discussion
 - User your fake account or temp email, phone and other.
 You can bypass using temp email Gmail also dnmx email
 - Use virtual machine, fake host or docker machine, or cloud machine try on your vps
 - Use private network e.g vpn, tor, p2p
-- Use second account (not you real account)
 - Read ToS the resouces
 - Enable your firewall, AV and IDS on your host or machine
 - Strict your browser with the privacy extension disable js, ads and more